 Patty Eisberg (Kaplan)

 firstname.lastname@example.org Beachwood OH Professional Fundraiser & Event Planner Married 2 3 girls one I graduated from the University of Wisconsin, Madison, where I got an outstanding education and had so much fun (can there ever be too much fun?).
-I've been married to Steve Kaplan (Southwest class of 1957) for 49 years.
-We've moved from Kansas City to St. Louis to Milwaukee to Cleveland where we've lived for 37 years.
+I've been married to Steve Kaplan (Southwest class of 1957) for 52 years.
+We moved from Kansas City to St. Louis to Milwaukee to Cleveland where we've lived for 40 years.
 Our children Michael (1970) and Meredith (1972) were born in St. Louis.
-Michael passed away at 45 after a brave battle with MS for 25 years.
+Michael passed away at 45 after a brave battle with MS for 25 years; he was a lead developer for Microsoft with many innovative accomplishments.

 I've had a great career in non-profit management (among my employers: the American Lung Association, Crohn's & Colitis Foundation of America, two non-profit colleges and the Jewish National Fund) following some years as a professional volunteer for many good causes.
-Currently I'm working part-time for a wonderful non-profit, the May Dugan Center, that serves our near west side population with basic needs.I am a big sports fan of all Cleveland teams, but I still check the scores of K.C.
-Chiefs games and cheer for the Royals when they're not playing the Indians.
+Currently I'm working part-time for a wonderful non-profit, the May Dugan Center, that serves our near west side population with basic needs.I am a fan of Cleveland teams, but I will always be a Chiefs fan when it comes to the NFL.
+The Indians are my biggest sports interest, and baseball is my passion.
 Our three adorable granddaughters (Rachel, Mara & Kayla) live 10 minutes from us so we're very involved in their activities and enjoy having them for sleepovers at our house; being a grandparent is a very special privilege and much easier than being a parent.
-They love performing in community musicals (no shock there).
+They love performing in Broadway musicals at our local community theaters as did my children so I guess the apples don't fall far from the tree.
 My best memories are the shows: Redskin Revels, Brigadoon, Finian's Rainbow, the senior play Ask Any Girl, the assemblies and concerts.
 We created a country for the 1960 Redskin Revels called LONEISWINGO (Georgia Lonnecker-Patty Eisberg-Lynne Swingley-Gene Owen).
 We loved writing that script.
 I am very grateful to Mel Bishop for everything he taught me about music and drama as well as giving me a lifelong love of Broadway musicals; my appreciation also goes to Leonard Western who helped me become a Thespian and gave me the tools to develop stage presence in all I've done.
-As an English major at Wisconsin, I came to realize how fortunate I was to have had such outstanding high school English teachers who influenced my life in many ways: Miss Ewalt (she set me on a path to good writing that continues to work); two years of Mr. Sanders whom I adored and in his classes, I developed my vocabulary and enhanced my writing skills (he was a memorable and quirky individual); and Miss V. Welch (Patty, you can make a presentation in class today even if you have laryngitis).
+As an English major at Wisconsin, I came to realize how fortunate I was to have had such outstanding high school English teachers who influenced my life in many ways: Miss Ewalt (she set me on a path to good writing that continues to work); two years of Mr. Sanders whom I adored and in his classes, I developed my vocabulary and enhanced my writing skills (he was a memorable and quirky individual); and Miss V. Welch (Patty, of course you can make a presentation in class today even if you have laryngitis).
 My worst memory: the day Mel Bishop told me he was leaving Southwest and going to Pem Day.

 The 50th Reunion weekend was a terrific occasion for all of us to be together once again and celebrate a great class and great people!
 Many years had come and gone since 1961; we were very happy being together on September 23rd and 24th, 2011, enjoying each other's company, catching up, getting reacquainted and re-establishing some very special friendships from back in the day.
 We were so lucky to be part of this wonderful high school.